MediaComem/docker-brownbag/README.md

 practice.

 Containers produced by your Dockerfiles should be as **ephemeral** as possible.
-By "ephemeral", we mean that they can be stopped and destroyed and a new one built and put in place with an absolute minimum of set-up and configuration.
+By "ephemeral", we mean that they can be **stopped and destroyed** and a **new one built and put in place** with an **absolute minimum of setup and configuration**.
 You shouldn't have to perform additional manual changes in a container once it's started.

 You may want to take a look at the [Processes][12factor-processes] section of the [12 Factor app methodology][12factor] to get a feel for the motivations of running containers in such a stateless